Aspen Aerogels (NYSE:ASPN) Issues FY 2022 Earnings Guidance

 Aspen Aerogels (NYSE:ASPN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of -$2.35–$2.22 for the period, compared to the consensus EPS estimate of -$2.19.
 The company issued revenue guidance of $180.00 million-$180.00 million, compared to the consensus revenue estimate of $191.05 million.

-A number of brokerages have issued reports on ASPN.
-Cowen dropped their target price on shares of Aspen Aerogels from $35.00 to $28.00 in a report on Friday.
-Canaccord Genuity Group restated a buy rating and set a $20.00 target price on shares of Aspen Aerogels in a research report on Friday, October 21st.
-Benchmark decreased their target price on shares of Aspen Aerogels to $29.00 in a research report on Tuesday, August 9th.
-B. Riley decreased their price target on shares of Aspen Aerogels from $44.00 to $34.00 in a report on Wednesday, July 27th.
-Finally, Cowen reduced their target price on shares of Aspen Aerogels from $35.00 to $28.00 in a report on Friday.
-Seven investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, Aspen Aerogels currently has an average rating of Buy and an average target price of $35.11.
+ASPN has been the topic of a number of research analyst reports.
+Cowen decreased their price objective on shares of Aspen Aerogels from $35.00 to $28.00 in a report on Friday, October 28th.
+Benchmark decreased their price objective on shares of Aspen Aerogels to $22.00 in a report on Tuesday.
+Canaccord Genuity Group reissued a buy rating and set a $20.00 price objective on shares of Aspen Aerogels in a report on Friday, October 21st.
+Craig Hallum cut their target price on shares of Aspen Aerogels from $50.00 to $32.00 and set a buy rating on the stock in a research report on Thursday, July 7th.
+Finally, Piper Sandler cut their target price on shares of Aspen Aerogels to $33.00 in a research report on Tuesday.
+Seven equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, Aspen Aerogels presently has an average rating of Buy and an average target price of $29.70.

 About Aspen Aerogels